 What's NOT in this list?
 Side hustles where you have to deal with a lot of people.
 Driving for Uber and Lyft is out.
 While there's currently little risk, the idea of being confined in a car with a person you don't know is the opposite of what you want.
 You may not be in a large group but if you do a lot of rides, it's effectively like interacting with a lot of people in a short period.

 What's in this list?
 Side hustles where you can earn money without much interaction with other people.
 It might involve a little interaction, such as going to a grocery store, but it's not close and not confined.

 InstaCart is a grocery delivery company where you can be paid to be a shopper in-store and/or a delivery driver.
 As a personal shopper, you're an independent contractor and can choose your hours.
 All you have to select an order, buy the products, and then deliver them to the buyer.
 It's all handled through the app.

 If you don't have access to a car, you can become a part-time employee of the company and handle just the shopping within stores.
 You aren't an independent contractor though and have to adhere to their “flexible” schedule, but you don't need a car.

-If you have access to a car and don't mind delivering take out food, consider doing so on DoorDash or Postmates.
+If you have access to a car and don't mind delivering take out food, consider doing so on DoorDash.
 You can stick within a smaller geographic area for your deliveries, have autonomy on when and where you work, and you can do it outside your home area if you choose.
 You should look for whichever app is more prominent in your area.

 With DoorDash, you don't need any experience and don't even have to use a car.
 You can use a bicycle or motorcycle to handle deliveries, you just need a mode of transportation.
 They're available in over 4,000 cities and we have a guide to earning more written by someone with almost 6,000 deliveries!